ryanshriver/cucumber-ruby/README.md

 end
 ```
-This code lives in `my_custom.scale.rb`.
+This code lives in `goals/step_definitions/my_custom.scale.rb`.
 Replace the line `total = fetch_your_total` with your custom logic.
 The last line `Measure.new(total)` returns a new measure.

 We recommend writing unit tests around any custom scales you create to ensure they work as expected before integrating with `mobiusloop`

-To run a single `.goal`, try this:
+Remember, to run a single `.goal` do this:

     $ mobiusloop goals/your_objective.goal

 Where `your_objective.goal` is the name of your custom goal.
-You can run all the `.goal` files in `/goals` folder with this:
+To run all `.goal`'s do this:

     $ mobiusloop